hackclub/hackclub/workshops/color_scheme_generator/README.md

 # Color Scheme Generator

-This workshop is an introduction to [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+In this workshop we are going to use [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 We're building a colorful app - 'random-color scheme generator' using react.
-It will look something like this.
+It looks something like this.

 ![Final Result](https://cloud-16p9skn27.vercel.app/0colorscheme.png)